teomotun/Recommender-System-for-Amazon-Digital-Video-Games-and-Watches/README.md

 # Recommender-System-for-Reviews-Ratings-of-Digital-Video-Games-from-Amazon.

-Used Similiarity-Based Recommender (Jacobian) and Latent Factor Recommendation Model to Make Game Recommendations and Predict Ratings
+Developed Similiarity-Based Recommender (Jacobian) and Latent Factor Recommendation Model to Make Game Recommendations and Predict Ratings from first principle i.e without libraries like Tensor flow and Sci-kit Learn